MINUTES FROM OUR 6/17, 6/24, 8/28 TOWN HALLS

 - How will your group practice Tradition 7?
 Has your group considered vectors in passing a physical basket?
 If so, how can the basket be passed safely?

-- How has your group considered following government regulations in light of practicing the Traditions—specifically Traditions 4, 5, 10, and 11?
+- How has your group considered following government regulations in light of practicing the Traditions—specifically Traditions Four, Five, Ten, and Eleven?

 - Has your group considered that should a member contract COVID-19 and name your group as a place they’ve visited health officials may need to do contact tracing for everyone at the meeting?